editbspline/editbspline.github.io/README.md

 # editbspline.github.io
 B-Spline Editor

-This tool helps visualize B-Splines and how they work.
-It provides tools for directly manipulating 1D and 2D control points, adjusting the knot vector, and increasing/decreasing the degree of the curve.
+I have written this tool to allow students to visualize B-Splines.
+It uses explicit polynomial representations of B-Splines and can be debugged to produce specific results.
+In addition, this tool provides a fast and reliable way to let you create your own, custom B-Spline curves, provided you know how they work.